briansunter/graph/site/src/content/logseq/issue-7.md

 Stability AI is releasing an open-source AI image generation program called “Stable Diffusion” that can run on midrange PCs and M1 Macs.

-Stable Diffusion will be massive because people can  run powerful AI image generation on their hardware and do whatever they want.
+Stable Diffusion will be massive because people can now run powerful AI image generation on their hardware and do whatever they want.
 We will see a lot of new tools for artists built around this.

 I’m sure we’ll see a lot of crazy stuff with this soon, but I can’t wait for the creative potential this unlocks.